nebblu/ReACT/README.md

 To choose a model of gravity or dark energy within the framework described in `arXiv:1606.02520` for example, open the `SpecialFunction.cpp` file in the `reactions/src` directory.
 Towards the top of the file you will find the background Hubble and mu, gamma2, gamma3 functions as well as the modified spherical collapse function `F`.
-As examples, the Hu Sawicki, nDGP and GR versions of these functions have been included. wCDM background Hubble rates have also been included as presets.
+As examples, the Hu Sawicki, nDGP and G versions of these functions have been included. wCDM background Hubble rates have also been included as presets.
 Simply edit in your version of these functions and edit out the unwanted ones.
 Then just re-install the package as described above.

 ### Adding in models